catfish2019/Algorithms/Lab1_UnixTerminal/README.md

 - If you are not comfortable with compiling a C program on the terminal, take a look at this resource: https://www.cs.fsu.edu/~myers/howto/g++compiling.txt
 - Hackerrank has an excellent series of shell tutorials here: https://www.hackerrank.com/domains/shell/bash
   - I highly recommend going through them if you are not comfortable with the shell.
 - **If you accidently delete something** you can navigate to `cd .snapshot/` which will show files that have been periodically backed up for that current directory.
-This is yet anothe reason to make sure you are working within the CCIS systems which provide this backup service.
+This is yet anothe reason to make sure you are working within the Khoury systems which provide this backup service.
 - A pretty good introduction to shell scripting is here: https://www.howtogeek.com/67469/the-beginners-guide-to-shell-scripting-the-basics/ .